How Much Do You Need for a Down Payment to Buy a Home?

 Where to Get That Kind of Money?

-Conventional wisdom says that you should put down as much as you feel comfortable with.
+Conventional wisdom says that you should put down as much of a downpayment as you feel comfortable doing.
 More is generally better than less, but you don't want to wipe out your savings account to do it, either.
 You'll still need funds set aside for a rainy day and for the things you'll want to purchase after you buy your home.

 Fortunately, you have some options for leaving your savings account, at least somewhat intact.

 - Gifts or loans from family: Be aware, however, that you might have to account for this money when you're qualifying for a mortgage.

-- Take out a personal loan: This one can be tricky because you're effectively taking out one loan for the purpose of taking out another.
+- Take out a personal loan: This one can be tricky because you're effectively taking out one loan to fund the down payment of another loan.
 In fact, some lenders won't allow this.
 Even if yours does without batting an eye, taking on additional debt will increase your debt-to-income ratio, which can then disqualify you for that mortgage.

 - Loans or withdrawals from retirement accounts: "Loan" is the operative word here.
 If you take a withdrawal from your IRA or 401(k), the IRS can look at it as a taxable event, and you might pay an early withdrawal penalty besides, depending on your age.
 The good news is that there's a first-time homebuyer's exemption.
 You can take up to $10,000 from your retirement account penalty-free if you qualify.

-- Sale of other assets: A garage sale probably won't do it, but you can potentially raise some cash if you have any big-ticket items or investments you're willing to part with.
+- Sale of other assets: A garage sale probably won't do it, but you can potentially raise some cash if you have any big-ticket items or investments you can sell.

 Nearly eight of every 10 homebuyers use their savings for a down payment for a home.